Reinstating an Architecture Firm’s Disabled Google Business Profile

 For some firms, it’s location-specific:

-• Getting more work in Chicago, New York, Toronto, or Vancouver
+• Getting more work in Brooklyn, Chicago, Toronto, or Vancouver

 • Residential: single-family, additions, laneway, multiplex